stelligent/devops-essentials/README.md

 This repo is a demonstration of Continuous Delivery of a website using AWS CodePipeline, AWS CloudFormation, and other AWS [Developer](https://aws.amazon.com/products/developer-tools/) and [Management](https://aws.amazon.com/products/management/) tools.

 # Launch Stack
 To launch the first solution (i.e. a static website to S3), you'll need to specify a unique S3 bucket name for the website bucket that will be created along with a GitHub token.
-Review and ensure you've configured the [Prerequisites](http://www.devopsessentialsaws.com/) before launching the stack below.
+Review and ensure you've configured the [Prerequisites (Section 2.1)](http://www.devopsessentialsaws.com/) before launching the stack below.

 [![Launch CFN stack](https://s3.amazonaws.com/www.devopsessentialsaws.com/img/deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#cstack=sn%7Edevops-essentials-static%7Cturl%7Ehttps://s3.amazonaws.com/www.devopsessentialsaws.com/samples/static/pipeline.yml)